My family and I vacationed out west last week. We went to Albuquerque, spent 3 days there, then went on to Phoenix.

 The customer experience needs to be engaging.
 Clint was definitely engaging.
 He took the time to establish rapport, he talked to us; he showed genuine interest in each of us.

 We were in a Jeep Wrangler doing some serious off-roading!
-Me and my son loved that; my daughter, not so much.
+My son and I loved that; my daughter, not so much.
 We were on the lookout for rattlesnakes, we learned so much.
 The tour was private, just my family.
-I captured some amazing images.
+I captured some fantastic images.
 The sunset was stunning.
-I enjoyed every second of this 3-hour tour.
+I enjoyed every second of this 3-hour trip.

 When customers enjoy their experience with you; you’ve tapped into their emotions.
 This is what makes the customer experience remarkable and memorable.